shaise/FreeCAD_FastenersWB/README.md

 #### Developers
 * ScrewMaker: Ulrich Brammer <ulrich1a[at]users.sourceforge.net> [@ulrich1a](https://github.com/ulrich1a)
 * Workbench wrapper:  Shai Seger [@shaise](https://github.com/shaise)

 ### Feedback
 For further discussion, feel free to open a forum thread on [FreeCAD Open Discussion subforum](https://forum.freecadweb.org/viewforum.php?f=8&sid=853eff68d2a09bfd39fb3508d038af97) and make sure to ping user 'shaise'.

+There is also an [ongoing thread](https://forum.freecadweb.org/viewtopic.php?f=8&t=114290) discussing Fasteners Workbench that is also a place to comment on.